What is the HOW Skill Set?

 Once you have that clarity of intention, your next task is to consider WHAT you need to do to make that happen.
 From all your research, all your thoughts, you’ll have some ideas on this already.

 However, ideas are often confusing, imprecise things.
 To combat this, firstly focus on your intention – and ensure all your ideas are directly connected to it.
 Get these ideas out of your head and concretely onto paper.
+Whether that’s what’s wrong with your business or ideas to make it better.

 Use mind-maps: go wild, and get down anything with the slightest shred of relevance.
 Try to exhaustively break down all the ‘to dos’ to the smallest implementable task – as this will help later in the process.